stephluma/LEAF/projects/technical_design.md

 - v9: Stabilized performance and UX (virtualized task table, Kanban caps + load more, incremental analytics updates, lazy view initialization).
 - v10: Gantt timeline view, Project Health Sticky bar, tasks table pagination, jump-to-top button, Add menu with full keyboard support, View Inbox button, Projects fiscal year filter, Projects by Project Type analytics chart, robust multi-strategy CSRF resolution.
 - v10.1: Actual Completion Date field on tasks (indicator 47, auto-stamped on completion), Completed Date column in task table (sortable, filterable by date range), Schedule Variance analytics chart, % Completion column on Projects table (sortable, with inline progress bar).
+- v11: Full accessibility audit pass (keyboard focus rings, heading hierarchy, ARIA roles and labels, WCAG AA contrast, sr-only switch pattern, decorative content suppression); double-encoding bug fix for LEAF pre-encoded API values; Kanban completed-column auto-reload removed; Kanban error feedback via aria-live region instead of alert(); Kanban column config memoized; debounced resize listener; deprecated CSS removed; native `hidden` attribute adopted for hidden panels; all localStorage keys version-stamped to v11; indicator 48 (Continued as Task #) added for server-side recurring dedup; OKR index keyboard activation; font preconnect hint added; z-index scale documented.

 ---

-## 23) Recurring Task Auto-Copy System (v10)
+## 23) Recurring Task Auto-Copy System (v10+)

 Tasks marked with `isRecurring = Yes` (indicator 45) are automatically copied when resolved.

 ### How It Works

 1. On each data load, `checkAndCopyResolvedRecurringTasks()` queries for tasks with `stepID = resolved` AND `indicator 45 = Yes`.
-2. For each such task, if it has not already been copied (checked via `localStorage` key `pm_recurring_copied_v10` and an in-memory lock `recurringInProgress`), `copyRecurringTask(sourceRecordID)` is called.
+2. For each such task, if it has not already been copied (checked via the `RECURRING_COPIED_KEY` localStorage set and an in-memory lock `recurringInProgress`), `copyRecurringTask(sourceRecordID)` is called.
+In v11 the copied-set is read once before the loop instead of once per record.
 3. The copy process:
    - Reads all task fields from the source record via query API.
    - Creates a new task record via `/api/form/new` POST, copying all indicator fields except status (reset to "Not Started") and otherSubType (cleared).
-   - Writes the source record ID to indicator 46 for traceability.
+   - Writes the source record ID to indicator 46 on the new copy for traceability.
+   - Writes the new copy's record ID to indicator 48 (`recurringCopied`) on the source task for server-side deduplication.
    - Re-copies the `assignedTo` field via the LEAF orgchart API sequence (search → import → write empUID).
    - Submits the new record into the workflow via `/api/form/{id}/submit`.
+4. Deduplication (two layers):
-4. Deduplication: the `pm_recurring_copied_v10` localStorage key persists copied record IDs across page refreshes.
-The in-memory `recurringInProgress` Set prevents concurrent copies within the same poll cycle.
+   - **localStorage** (`pm_recurring_copied_v11`): persists copied record IDs across page refreshes within the same browser.
+   - **Server-side** (indicator 48): written back to the source task after a successful copy.
+Survives localStorage clears, private browsing, new devices, and deleted copies.
+Requires indicator 48 to be created in LEAF Form Editor (type = text, label = "Continued as Task #", read-only) before it takes effect.

 ### Relevant Indicators

 - `indicatorID 45` (`RECURRING_INDICATOR_ID`) — Is Recurring flag (Yes/No).
-- `indicatorID 46` — Source record ID (written on the copy for traceability).
+- `indicatorID 46` — Copied from Task # (source record ID, written on the copy).
+- `indicatorID 48` — Continued as Task # (new copy's record ID, written on the source task).

 ### Gotchas

-- The auto-copy only runs once per resolved record ID per browser session (plus persistence via localStorage).
+- The auto-copy only runs once per resolved record ID per browser session plus persistence via localStorage and/or indicator 48.
 If a copy fails, it is removed from both locks so it can retry on the next load.
+- Until indicator 48 is created on the form, server-side deduplication does not take effect and the system falls back to localStorage only.

 ---